-What Is The Right Humidity For Pu Erh Tea Storage?
+SHORT ANSWER – What Is The Right Humidity For Pu Erh Tea Storage?

 Below I have collected information on the influence of humidity on the development and aging of Pu Erh tea.
-If you want to know how to achieve a dry or wet stored Pu Erh tea and at what humidity levels you risk destroying your colection, feel free to keep reading.
+If you want to know how to achieve a dry or wet stored Pu Erh tea and at what humidity levels you risk destroying your collection, feel free to keep reading.

 What Influence Does Humidity Have On Pu Erh Tea Storage?

 When Pu Erh tea is stored for a long time, be it a month or years, the taste will change.
-The development of the Pu Erh tea is influenced by more than one process.
+The development of Pu Erh tea is influenced by more than one process.
 Active enzymes, microbial life, fungi and decomposition work hand in hand and change the chemical composition of your tea.

 Decomposition reactions, especially through UV light, do not need humidity to work.
 Enzymes can work with low water content in the tea, too.
-Microbial life and fungi will need higher humidity in order to have a noticeable influence on the tea.
+Microbial life and fungi will need higher humidity to have a noticeable influence on the tea.